Sara Khan · June 2026

 The opt-out movement started in the United Kingdom, where the CMA (Competition and Markets Authority) designated Google as having “strategic market status” in search and imposed conduct requirements including publisher opt-out controls.
 The CMA’s own framing, as reported by Search Engine Journal, describes the requirement as designed to put publishers “in a stronger position to negotiate content deals with Google.”
 UK publishers have leverage: they operate in a market with multiple search engines, strong direct-traffic channels, and regulatory bodies that can enforce negotiations.

 Consider what happens when a Lahore bridal wear brand opts out of AI Overviews.
 A potential customer searches “best bridal dresses Lahore 2026.”
 Google’s AI generates an answer citing three competing brands — all still opted in.
-The opted-out brand doesn’t appear in the AI answer, doesn’t appear in the sources list, and loses the impression entirely.
-That impression cost zero PKR in ad spend.
-It was free organic visibility.
-Giving it up in a market with no alternative discovery channel is not a strategy — it’s surrender.
+The opted-out brand may not appear in the AI answer or source list, while competitors that remain eligible can still be cited.
+That impression cost zero PKR in ad spend, so giving it up without measuring the trade-off can weaken organic visibility.

 The “clean SERP” myth